opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

    - `--device DEVICE`: Device to use, either `cpu` or `cuda`, falls back to `cpu` if GPU or CUDA is not found (default=`cuda`)
    - `--backbone BACKBONE`: Retinaface backbone, options are either 'mnet' or 'resnet', where 'mnet' detects masked faces as well (default=`resnet`)

-3. In a new terminal you can view the annotated image stream by running `rosrun rqt_image_view rqt_image_view` and selecting the topic `/opendr/image_faces_annotated` or by running `rostopic echo /opendr/faces`, where the node publishes bounding boxes of detected faces.
+3. Default output topics:
+   - Output images: `/opendr/image_faces_annotated`
+   - Detection messages: `/opendr/faces`

+   For viewing the output, refer to the [notes above.](#notes)

 ### Face Recognition ROS Node

 You can find the face recognition ROS node python script [here](./scripts/face_recognition.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's [face recognition tool](../../../../src/opendr/perception/face_recognition/face_recognition_learner.py) whose documentation can be found [here](../../../../docs/reference/face-recognition.md).

-Instructions for basic usage and visualization of results:
+#### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the face recognition node
+2. You are then ready to start the face recognition node:

     ```shell
     rosrun perception face_recognition.py